dsathyakumar/a11y-auditor/README.md

 ```
 var auditRunner = require('a11y-auditor');

-var result = auditRunner(htmlSelector, configRulesObj, executeGlobalRules);
+var result = auditRunner(htmlSelector, rulesConfig, auditConfig);

 ```

 1. htmlSelector - A valid HTML selector (eg. 'button')
-2. configRulesObj - A config obj containing rules to be ignored for some elements matched by valid HTML selectors as shown below
+2. rulesConfig - A config obj containing rules to be ignored for some elements matched by valid HTML selectors as shown below
-3. executeGlobalRules - A Boolean to indicate whether global rules that audit the whole document need to be ignored.
+3. auditConfig - A Boolean to indicate whether global rules that audit the whole document need to be ignored.

+auditConfig takes in 2 properties / keys :

+- 'executeGlobalRules': Boolean to indicate whether Global rules need to be executed or not
+- 'compliance' : Takes one of the 3 strings : 'A', 'AA', 'AAA'.

 #### To ignore a few rules :